 Treatment of Nearsightedness:

 Nearsightedness is often treated temporarily with glasses and contact lenses.
 However, there are several vision correction procedures that can surgically reduce or eliminate myopia.
-Consult with the Laser Eye Centers of Los Angeles and Orange County for a myopic treatment plan based on your specific visual needs.
+Consult with the Laser Eye Centers of Los Angeles, Orange County and Inland Empire for a myopic treatment plan based on your specific visual needs.